 The lack of Vitamin D, also known as the sunshine vitamin, has been shown to affect how much and how well you sleep.
 This means that you may have interrupted sleep.
-While getting plenty of sunshine can help in crease your vitamin C. Many people need supplements.
+While getting plenty of sunshine can help increase your vitamin D, many people need supplements.
 Small amounts of Vitamin D can also be found in fish, eggs, and fortified foods.

 If you are a fan of herbs and essential oils, there are a few that can help you get better

 sleep.
 Some of the best ones are lavender, rose, and chamomile.
-These can be great in teas.
+These can be great in teas or in a diffuser.